 Developing triggers is challenging, for obvious reasons: the purchaser does not want an overactive trigger that flags valid claims.
 Yet on the other hand, the purchaser does not want a weak trigger that lets questionable claims go unnoticed.
-A trigger is considered effective if it appropriately flags a facility for investigation, and this investigation is legitimate-thus leading to action for further improvement and positive change in the system(For more information, see Step 1 of "2.
-On-site Investigation" and "3.
-Clinical Audit").
+A trigger is considered effective if it appropriately flags a facility for investigation, and this investigation is legitimate-thus leading to action for further improvement and positive change in the system (For more information, see Step 1 of "2.
+On-site Investigation" and "3.Clinical Audit" in the Chapter 3.3).